JMorin3023/INFO2300A3JM/README.md

 This is a repository or my A3 in INFO2300
 Jacob Morin

-This is a project that calculates circumference from radius
+This is a project that says hello world
 ### HOW TO BUILD & RUN ###
-You can use this program by opening visual studio and opening the folder with the project, then you start the project.
+You can use this program by cloning the repository, then hosting it on a localhost machine